2-Groups, 2-Characters, and Burnside Rings

 This paper develops the theory of 2-representations and their associated 2-characters.
 A finite group $G$ can act on a 2-vector space, in a sense of Kapranov and Voevodsky \cite{KV94}.
 Ganter and Kapranov use 2-traces to associate a 2-character to such a 2-representation \cite{GK08}.
 Osorno gives an explicit formula for this 2-character in terms of cohomological data \cite{AO10}.

 We would like to contemplate this 2-character and its formula in this paper.
 We approach it via generalised Burnside rings, building on the work by Gunnells, Rose and the first author \cite{GRR11}.
-Our main result in this direction is an explicit expression for the Ganter-Kapranov character as a mark homomorphism (Theorem~\ref{Our_Char}).
+Our main result is an explicit expression for the Ganter-Kapranov character as a mark homomorphism (Theorem~\ref{Our_Char}).

 We work in a slightly bigger generality as it has little extra cost and could prove useful: instead of a finite group $G$ we work with a 2-group $\sG=\widetilde{\sK}$ arising from a crossed module $\sK$ whose fundamental group $\pi_1 (\sG)$ is finite.
 Let us explain how this paper is organised.